Oslandia/osm-data-classification/README.md

     - chgset: ID of the current change set
     - uid: ID of user who created the change set
-    - n_modif: number of modifications realized in the change set
-    - n_nodemodif: number of node modifications realized in the change set
-    - n_waymodif: number of way modifications realized in the change set
-    - n_relationmodif: number of relation modifications realized in the change set
-    - n_uniqelem: number of unique elements that have been modified in the change set
-    - n_uniqnode: number of unique nodes that have been modified in the change set
-    - n_uniqway: number of unique ways that have been modified in the change set
-    - n_uniqrelation: number of unique relations that have been modified in the change set
     - opened_at: change set opening date (seen as the firt modification timestamp)
     - user_lastchgset: difference between current change set opening date and user previous change set opening date
     - lastmodif_at: change set closing date (seen as the last modification timestamp)
     - duration_insec: change set duration, in seconds (seen as the temporal difference between first and last modifications)
+    - n_<elem/node/way/relation>_modif: number of <element/node/way/relation> modifications in the change set
+    - n_<elem/node/way/relation>_modif_cr: number of <element/node/way/relation> creations in the change set
+    - n_<elem/node/way/relation>_modif_del: number of <element/node/way/relation> improvements in the change set
+    - n_<elem/node/way/relation>_modif_imp: number of <element/node/way/relation> deletions in the change set
+    - n<min/med/max>_modif_byelem: <minimal/median/maximal> number of modifications per unique element
+    - n_<elem/node/way/relation>: number of unique <element/node/way/relation> that have been modified in the change set
+    - n_<elem/node/way/relation>_cr: number of unique <element/node/way/relation> that have been created in the change set
+    - n_<elem/node/way/relation>_imp: number of unique <element/node/way/relation> that have been improved in the change set
+    - n_<elem/node/way/relation>_del: number of unique <element/node/way/relation> that have been deleted in the change set

 #### users